oke-aditya/quickvision/README.md

 - Train your models faster.
 Quickvision has already implmented the long learning in torch.

-## Quickvision is just Torch !!
+## Quickvision is just Torch!!

 - Quickvision does not make you learn a new library.
-If you know PyTorch you are good to go !!!
+If you know PyTorch you are good to go!!!
 - Quickvision does not abstract any code from torch, nor implements any custom classes over it.
 - It keeps the data format in `Tensor` only.
 You don't need to convert it.

-### Do you want just a model with some backbone configuration ?
+### Do you want just a model with some backbone configuration?

 - Use model made by us.
 It's just a `nn.Module` which has Tensors only Input and Output format.
-- Quickvision provides reference scripts too for training it !.
+- Quickvision provides reference scripts too for training it!

-### Do You wan't to train your model but not write lengthy loops ?
+### Do you want to train your model but not write lengthy loops?

 - Just use our training methods such as `fit()`, `train_step()`, `val_step()`.

-### Do You wan't multi GPU training.
-But are worried about model configuration ?
+### Do you want multi GPU training but worried about model configuration?

-- Just Subclass the PyTorch Lightning model !
+- Just subclass the PyTorch Lightning model!
-- Implement the `train_step`, `val_step`
+- Implement the `train_step`, `val_step`.